 Just stop and think about that for a moment.
 It’s quite a grand, encompassing idea, isn’t it?

-It does this actually mean for me and you?
+On a large scale, what does this mean for me and you?

-It means that personal development is a process, and it’s a process that will get you closer to anything you want to achieve in life.
+Well, it means that personal development is a process - a process that's involved in getting you closer to anything you want to achieve in life.